January 2025

 We begin the year with the boat-neck flat warp sprang shirt.
 This is the method used by the ancient textile artist who created the Arizona Openwork shirt.

-You set up a warp, long enough to extend from the hemline at the back, up over the shoulder, and extending to the hemline at the front.
+You set up a warp, long enough to extend from the hemline at the back, up over the shoulder, and back down to the hemline at the front.
 You will make the front of the shirt at the same time as the back of the shirt, two rectangles, that you cut apart, and join at the shoulders and along the side seams.
 As you do this, there are several techniques that you might find interesting, that will come in handily for shaping and for finishing. |

-The basic strategy this month is a flat warp.
 Make the front of the shirt at the same time as you make the back of the shirt, cut apart, and assemble.

 Calculate the amount of yarn needed for your project.
 Make a small sample, taking note of the starting length and number of threads.
 Measure the piece widthwise and lengthwise after blocking.